 3. For A Sweet Treat

-Gelateria della Passera always brings a smile to my face; I love their ice creams!
-Piazza della Passera cannot be a more perfect location for this beautiful little shop.
-I love sitting with a book on one of the benches dotted around the piazza or listening to the musicians that are usually playing in the square and take in some sun as my ice cream melts all over my hands.
+Gelateria della Passera always makes me smile; I love their ice cream!
+Piazza della Passera is a perfect location for this beautiful little shop.
+I love sitting with a book on one of the benches dotted around the piazza, listening to the musicians usually playing in the square, and taking in some sun as my ice cream melts all over my hands.
 It′s a wonderfully secluded spot in the heart of the city.

 4. My Florence Style